 click to pin this pattern for later ⇨

-Lo and behold, a few hours later I had a super soft crochet rectangle that I began experimenting with.
-I knew I wanted this crochet bunny pattern to be great for beginners.
+I wanted this crochet bunny pattern to be great for amigurumi beginners.
 Like making-your-first-swatch beginners.
-And I'm happy to report these little rabbits fit the bill!
+And I’m happy to report these little rabbits fit the bill!

 Bonus: your kids and grandkids will think you're something akin to Santa because you can whip up toys while they sleep!

-If you're at home right now teaching a beginner to crochet for the very first time, this crochet Easter bunny pattern offers a really fun way to turn a beginner rectangle swatch into something besides a washcloth.
-(Especially if you happen to be teaching kids.
-Homeschool crochet bunny lessons anyone!? 😉 )
+If you’re teaching a beginner how to crochet for the very first time, this Easter bunny pattern offers a fun way to turn a beginner rectangle swatch into something besides a washcloth.

 This process is so fun, I just had to show you in a video.
 Watch this quick :30 pattern overview to see how simple rectangle transforms into a squishy bunny toy (with some cute stop motion too!)